opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/cce-keycloak.md

 ![image](/img/docs/blueprints/by-use-case/security/keycloak/SCR-20231212-df8.png)

-##### Deploy a Keycloak Endpoint
+##### Deploying a Keycloak Endpoint

-We have now laid all the groundwork in order to automatically provision a Public DNS Zone and a dedicated A-Record that will bind the EIP of our ELB with Keycloak\'s subdomain FQDN.
+We have now laid all the groundwork in order to automatically provision a Public DNS Zone and a dedicated A-Record that will bind the EIP of our ELB with Keycloak's subdomain FQDN.
 For that matter we need to install a Custom Resource based on a CRD installed by ExternalDNS that is called `DNSEndpoint`: